jeff5/very-slow-jython/docs/src/site/sphinx/generated-code/comparison-and-loops.rst

 Branch instructions
 *******************

-CPython byte code provides a cluster of opcodes for conditional, and unconditional, branching, which we implement in a straightforward way:
+CPython byte code provides a cluster of opcodes for conditional and unconditional branching, which we implement in a straightforward way:

 ..  code-block:: java